mr-wellick/ds-and-algos-in-c/src/stacks/README.md

 # Stacks

-- A stack is an Abstract Data Type that holds a collection of items (lint ints) where the elements are always added to one end.
+- A stack is an Abstract Data Type that holds a collection of items (like ints) where the elements are always added to one end.

 - Just like a stack of plates, the last item pushed onto the top of a stack is the first item to be removed.